sudhanshuv3/Community-Healthcare/README.md

 # Landing Page of a Hospital Website
-This is the home page of a hospital website built using HTML,CSS, and Javascript.
+This is the home page of a hospital website built using HTML,CSS, and Javascript.<br>
 It has been deployed at: https://community-healthcare.netlify.app/